EoghannIrving/echo_journal/README.md

 With these configured, saving **or viewing** an entry will fetch any photos from Immich that match the entry's date and store a companion JSON file alongside the Markdown entry.
+The interactions with Immich are logged using the `ej.immich` logger so you can see when requests are made and JSON files written.

 ## Daily workflow
 - Dynamic prompt rendered server-side via FastAPI + Jinja2 (`echo_journal.html`)